Florida International University College of Law: History

-Rankings
+Rankings and reputation

-The 2020 U.S. News & World Report's "Best Law School Rankings" ranked the FIU College of Law at 91 in the United States.
+The 2025 U.S. News & World Report's "Best Law School Rankings" ranked the FIU College of Law 84th (tied) out of 196 in the United States.

-FIU is currently the fourth highest-ranked law school in Florida behind only Florida State University College of Law, University of Florida's Fredric G. Levin College of Law, and the University of Miami School of Law.
-The magazine also ranked FIU at 37 in the U.S. for its part-time law programs.

-In October 2010, the FIU College of Law was ranked Top 10 Best Value school in the nation by The National Jurist.

-FIU Law graduates passed the February 2007 Florida bar exam with a 94 percent passing rate, the highest in the state of Florida.

-In March 2007, the FIU College of Law received its first national ranking in U.S. News & World Report.
-FIU was ranked in the third tier of the four tiers of law school.

 Employment

 According to FIU's official 2018 ABA-required disclosures, 74.7% of the Class of 2018 obtained full-time, long-term, JD-required employment ten months after graduation.
 FIU's Law School Transparency under-employment score was 14.01%, indicating the percentage of the Class of 2018 unemployed, pursuing an additional degree, or working in a non-professional, short-term, or part-time job ten months after graduation.

 Exam passage

-FIU Law graduates ranked first in the state of Florida, in terms of percentage of students who pass the Florida bar exam on their first attempt, eleven times in the school's history, including seven of the last eight administrations (July 2015, February 2016, July 2016, July 2017, February 2018, July 2018, and February 2019).
+In terms of percentage of students who pass on the first attempt, FIU Law has ranked in the top three among Florida law schools for every administration of the Florida Bar Exam since July 2015 (ranking first 13 out of 19 times).

-FIU also ranked first in Florida in the Multistate Professional Responsibility Exam (MPRE) with a 95.5% passage rate in 2007.

 Admissions and tuition

 This table does not account deferred applications or other unique situations.

 The College of Law only admits students during the fall to its full-time day program or its part-time evening program.
 Admissions is done on a rolling basis.

 For Fall 2016, 1,901 students applied for admissions into the FIU College of Law, 545 were accepted, and 130 enrolled for the day program and 16 for the evening program.
 The Fall 2016 entering class had a median LSAT score of 156 (out of a possible 180 points) and a 3.64 GPA (on a 4.0 scale).
 62.9% of students were ethnic minorities, and 52% were women.
 The average age is 25 for the day program and 28 for the evening program.